JuliaDynamics/CriticalTransitions.jl/docs/src/man/transition_path_theory.md

 Transition Path Theory (TPT) provides a framework for analyzing rare transition events between metastable states in complex systems.
 This module implements TPT calculations for two-dimensional Langevin systems.
 The work is base on the theory presented in [VandenEijndenTransition2006, VandenEijndenTransition2010, VandenEijndenTowards2006](@cite) and [this python github repo](https://github.com/mar1akc/transition_path_theory_FEM_distmesh).

+!!! warning "Experimental"
     The functionality provided here is considered experimental and is currently restricted to two-dimensional Langevin dynamics of a particle exposed to a potential ``U``.
 Hence, the current API is not exported and should be loaded explicitly.
 We recommend checking out the [Transition Path Theory example](@ref TPT_example) for a demonstration of the available functionality.

+We consider a Langevin system described by the following stochastic differential equations (SDEs):
 ```math
 \begin{aligned}
 \dot x &= p \,, \\